AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--queue-default-connection`

 Message queues default connection.
-Can be &apos;db&apos;, &apos;amqp&apos; or a custom queue system.The queue system must be installed and configured, otherwise messages won&apos;t be processed correctly.
+Can be 'db', 'amqp' or a custom queue system.The queue system must be installed and configured, otherwise messages won't be processed correctly.

 -  Requires a value